Resilience Quick Start

 -

-The Design Philosophy: NPipeline prioritizes system stability over incomplete recovery.
-An unbounded buffer represents an undefined recovery boundary, making safe restart impossible.
+The Design Philosophy: NPipeline prioritizes system stability and clear error messaging.
 By requiring explicit buffer limits, NPipeline ensures that restart operations have predictable memory footprints and can be safely executed.
+Runtime validation provides immediate feedback when configuration is incomplete.

-Choosing Not to Set a Memory Cap = Choosing Complete Pipeline Failure
+Choosing Not to Set a Memory Cap = Choosing to Disable Restart

-When you set MaxMaterializedItems: null, you are making an explicit choice to sacrifice restart capability in favor of unlimited buffering.
-This means:
+When you set MaxMaterializedItems: null, you are making an explicit choice to sacrifice restart capability.
+The system will throw InvalidOperationException if RestartNode is attempted, providing clear feedback about the configuration issue.

 If you need node restart functionality, you must set a memory cap.
 The system cannot provide resilience guarantees without defined resource boundaries.